 The MPC&A program is concerned with reducing the threat posed by unsecured Russian weapons and weapons-usable material.
 The Russian transition initiative includes two programs dealing with the problem of employing former Soviet nuclear weapons experts.
 The Initiatives for Proliferation Prevention (IPP) program is a cooperative arrangement between DOE laboratories and science and engineering institutes in Russia, Ukraine, Kazakhstan and Belarus.
 The Nuclear Cities Initiative (NCI) involves efforts to develop commercial activities in 10 formerly secret cities in Russia where nuclear weapons activities were carried out.
 The Highly Enriched Uranium (HEU) Transparency Implementation program, also described below, finances the agreement with Russia to use HEU from dismantled Soviet weapons for fuel for nuclear power reactors.
-The mission of the fissile material disposal program is to dispose of plutonium from dismantled weapons both in the United States and in Russia.
+The new Accelerated Materials Disposition program is mostly directed to further purchase and stockpile of HEU and low-enriched uranium (LEU), and to speed up the program to convert research reactors to operate on LEU instead of HEU.

-The nuclear safety program has been aimed at correcting specific safety deficiencies in Soviet-designed nuclear power reactors.
-With this mission largely achieved, the program will focus on safety issues in other countries.
-In addition, a program to eliminate production of plutonium in Russia was transferred from the Defense Department to DOE's nuclear safety program in FY2003.
+The program to eliminate production of plutonium in Russia was transferred from the Defense Department to DOE in FY2003.
 Three plutonium-producing reactors at two sites in Russia also produce power for civilian consumption, and U.S. efforts have been aimed at redesigning the plants so that any plutonium produced could remain unseparated.
 The program has been redirected to replacing the plants with fossil-fueled generating capacity and shutting down the reactors by 2006 and 2007.